JNRowe/jnrowe.github.io/articles/side_projects.rst

 there is now a small yet faithful band of users.

 I even received the great honour of a few summer evening beers for releasing it.
-A beer being second only to a patch in the table of projects endorsements that I subscribe to.
+A beer being second only to a patch in the table of project endorsements that I subscribe to.

 .. _rdial: http://rdial.rtfd.org/